UnitexGramLab/gramlab-ide/.github/CONTRIBUTING.md

 ## Contributing

-Unitex/GramLab project decision-making is based on a community meritocratic process.
+> Unitex/GramLab project decision-making is based on a community meritocratic process.
 Anyone with an interest in Unitex/GramLab can join the community, contribute to the project design and participate in decisions.
-See http://unitexgramlab.org/how-to-contribute for information on how to start contributing to Unitex/GramLab.
+See http://unitexgramlab.org/how-to-contribute for more detailed information on how to start contributing to Unitex/GramLab.

-You could start to improve the Unitex/GramLab IDE by [forking this repository](https://help.github.com/articles/fork-a-repo/) and [sending pull requests](https://help.github.com/articles/using-pull-requests/) with their changes.
+You are welcome to contribute by [forking this repository](https://help.github.com/articles/fork-a-repo/) and [sending pull requests](https://help.github.com/articles/using-pull-requests/) with your changes.
 The recommended [workflow](http://rypress.com/tutorials/git/rebasing) to contribute is:

 1. [Fork us](https://github.com/UnitexGramLab/gramlab-ide/fork)